The City of Beaumont is proud to provide the city's own Animal Control Services Department. In

-***Please note as of July 1, 2018, Animal Control no longer provides services to the City of Banning.
-The City of Banning now contracts with the Riverside County Animal Services Department.
-Click here to contact County Animal Services.
+Please note: as of July 1, 2018, Animal Control no longer provides services to the City of Banning.
+For the City of Banning Animal Control go to the City of Banning website here.

 The Animal Control Services goal is to improve the quality of life for both our citizens as well as our community's pets.
 Animal Control Services will also be responsible for the enforcement of state and local animal laws and regulations, including licensing of animals.

 For information about animals that have been recovered by Animal Control Services, please contact our non-emergency business line at 951-769-8500.

 The City of Beaumont makes every effort to return lost pets to their owners.
 When this is not possible, animals are taken to the Ramona Humane Society.
 To contact the shelter regarding lost pets, please call 951-654-8002 or visit the shelter at:

 Lost animals can also be viewed on Ramona's website.

 We have donation areas where you can drop off supplies: